univention/guardian/docs/devel/concept_proposal_ai-optimized.md

 use contexts.

-**Condition** -- a Rego function returning a boolean, deciding whether a capability applies given actor/target/context.
+**Condition** -- a Rego function returning a boolean, deciding whether a privilege applies given actor/target/context.
 May take parameters from the RCM and extra data from the authz request.

-**Capability** -- the tuple `(permissions, conditions, relation)`, where `relation` is `AND` or `OR` across conditions.
-A role holds a list of capabilities per namespace.
+**Privilege** (legacy name: `capability`, still used in code and the RCM JSON) -- a container of `Permission`-`Condition` pairs.
+A Privilege holds zero or more Permissions, each of which may be constrained by zero or more Conditions that gate when it applies.
+A Role holds a list of Privileges per namespace.

+On the wire (and in the code), a Privilege is the tuple `(permissions, conditions, relation)`:
+Permission are combined by `relation` (`AND`/`OR`) with Conditions.
+A Privilege with no Conditions grants its Permissions unconditionally.

-**Role-Capability-Mapping (RCM)** -- JSON mapping each rolestring to its list of capabilities.
+**Role-Privilege-Mapping (RCM)** -- JSON mapping each rolestring to its list of privileges.
 Compiled into OPA policy bundles.
+The wire JSON key remains `roleCapabilityMapping` (see "Terminology Rename" below).

 **Policy** -- the compiled OPA/Rego output of an RCM plus the condition library.
 Policy propagation to OPA is bounded at **1 minute**.